 Translation services are used to translate a plethora of content types for people writing for marketing, sales, support, and product purposes.
 Many customer experiences require adaptation for users who speak other languages or live in other countries.

-Examples include software products, web apps or mobile apps, games, marketing assets, customer service, and more.
+Examples include software products, websites, mobile apps, games, marketing assets, customer service, and more.

 Companies serious about international growth need more than translation, they need ‘localization.’
 Here’s the fundamental distinction: